shujew/elasticsearch-batcher/README.md

 after client A's request.\
 \
-\* this assumes that you can route requests from a client to the same container (e.g. if you are using AWS, you can set up your target group and load balancer to do so)
+\* this assumes that you can route requests from a client to the same container (e.g. if you are using AWS, you can set up your target group and load balancer to do so - search for stickiness)

 ## Why I built Elasticsearch-Batcher
 I was initially toying around with AWS Firehose Delivery Streams to Elasticsearch but I hit a wall when I wanted to specify